danc256/retropc-cracks/tsr/README.md

 ### Stunts

 Originally released then updated 4 years later.
 This seems to be a theme that there are long gaps between updates.
 I'm pretty sure these patches never made it outside an isolated area so there wasn't exactly a large number of people testing them, nor much in the way of viable feedback if there was a problem.

+## TENTACLE.ASM

+### Day of the Tentacle (Maniac Mansion II)

+Another SCUMM-based game.
+No idea where the original non-working patch is.
+I probably just overwrote it with the update.
+The soup that is the directory I'm pulling all these patches from is the most hideous mess of inconsistency.
+It took 3 days sifting through backups of backups while running a de-duplicator program to get it distilled enough to even start looking at this.